airborne-commando/OPSEC-OSINT-Tools/README.md

 >"Grey literature refers to various forms of information created outside conventional publishing and distribution systems, which are often not thoroughly indexed in major databases."[^77]

-Use the [google dorking assistant](https://github.com/airborne-commando/tampermonkey-collection/tree/main) or just use the google advanced search tool [Link](https://www.google.com/advanced_search), `site:.gov`.
+Use the [google dorking assistant](https://github.com/airborne-commando/tampermonkey-collection/tree/main) or just use the google advanced search tool [Link](https://www.google.com/advanced_search), `site:.gov` would be a good start for gray literature.

 ## Breached Data:
 ---